MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bcdboot.md

 ms.topic: article
 ms.assetid: e62a250e-08e9-47f6-89d1-e6002560ab57
 ---
-# Bcdboot
+# bcdboot
 Enables you to quickly set up a system partition, or to repair the boot environment located on the system partition.
-The system partition is set up by copying a simple set of Boot Configuration Data \(BCD\) files to an existing empty partition.
+The system partition is set up by copying a simple set of Boot Configuration Data \(Bcd\) files to an existing empty partition.

-For more information about BCDboot, including information on where to find BCDboot and examples of how to use this command, see the [BCDboot Command\-Line Options](http://technet.microsoft.com/library/hh824874.aspx) topic.
+for more information about bcdboot, including information on where to find bcdboot and examples of how to use this command, see the [bcdboot Command\-Line Options](http://technet.microsoft.com/library/hh824874.aspx) topic.

 ## Syntax